Tales Of A “Strategic Marketing Expert”

 When the emperor has no clothes, you can just make stuff up.
 SEO is still a haven for unemployed corporate bureaucrats, peddling their wares to the unsuspecting– like a fat person trying to tell you how to lose weight.
 Let’s look at one recent example– we are not making this up!

-One of my clients recently hired a self-proclaimed “strategic marketing expert” (not sure what that quite means) with good intentions– to help market and drive traffic to the new site.
+One of my clients recently hired a “strategic marketing expert” (not sure what that quite means) with good intentions– to help market and drive traffic to the new site.
 What did this expert have to offer that my agency didn’t?
 I decided to take a look at her website to find out.

-The site is PR0, with no inbound links and absolutely no unique content.
+The site is DR0, with no inbound links and absolutely no unique content.
 But she did graciously put up a link to our client’s new website, which is a sure way to get some serious link juice.

-Her mission statement says “We create innovative marketing campaigns, products and promotions from idea to implementation so that worthwhile companies can reach more people, make more money and do more that matters.“ To me, this says “I don’t know what I’m talking about, so I’ll use buzz words to impress people.
+Her mission statement says, “We create innovative marketing campaigns, products, and promotions from idea to implementation so that worthwhile companies can reach more people, make more money, and do more that matters.“ To me, this says “I don’t know what I’m talking about, so I’ll use buzz words to impress people.
 And when I say “implementation,” that means I’ll create lists and Google documents to prove my importance.
 And every time I use a buzz word, please ring a bell so I can feel satisfied with myself.”

 She’s such an SEO expert that she somehow forgot to add meta descriptions to her website.
-I guess she was so busy providing valuable strategies to her clients that she simply forgot.
-Or didn’t know how to.
-After all, it’s really difficult to add proper meta data with CoffeeCup HTML Editor.
+I guess she was so busy providing valuable strategies to her clients that she simply forgot or didn’t know how to.
+After all, it’s really difficult to add proper metadata with CoffeeCup HTML Editor.

 She doesn’t have any client references or testimonials on her site.
 Probably because she’s very humble and doesn’t like to brag about herself.